MeLlamoPablo/dev-server-bug-test-repo/README.md

 * `typescript`

-In order to reproduce simply run `yarn start`, and the dev server will be stuck on `Starting the development server...` forever.
+In order to reproduce simply run `yarn start`, and the dev server will be stuck on `Files successfully emitted, waiting for typecheck results...` forever.

 In order to run a version of the repo which is working, go to the `working` branch and run `yarn start`.
 It should start the server successfully.